About the VCE

 Schools are required to provide the credit application form to the VCAA.
 This can be downloaded from VASS together with the

 IB semester reports.
 These reports must contain a numerical score.
-These scores are used to determine the amount of credit that can be calculated.
-The minimum score that the VCAA can use to calculate credit is between 3 and 7.
+The scores are used to determine the amount of credit that can be calculated.
+The minimum credit score is between 3 and 7.
 Anything recorded below 3 does not meet satisfactory completion for VCE credit.

-The VCAA decides the amount of credit to be granted, which the school may view on VASS by the school.
-All applications for credit must be made on the
+The VCAA decides the amount of credit to be granted.
+All applications for credit must be made on the form

-Application for credit towards the VCE/VCE VM/VPC form and be accompanied by copies (certified by the principal) of statements of results or certificates.
+Application for credit towards the VCE and VPC and be accompanied by principal-certified copies of Statements of Results or certificates.
 Original documents must not be submitted.
 Credit granted will appear on the Statement of Results.

 VCE on a Northern Hemisphere Timetable

-To satisfy VCE requirements, students may accumulate units on both timetables, subject to the following requirements:
+To satisfy VCE requirements for award of the VCE, students may accumulate units on both timetables, subject to the following requirements:

-Students can enrol in the same study in the next academic timetable; however they must undertake all graded assessments if they are seeking a study score.
+Students can enrol in the same study in the next academic timetable; however, they must undertake all graded assessments if they seek a study score.

-The VCAA is committed to making sure all VCE students are treated fairly and equitably, whether they study on the November examination timetable or the June examination timetable.
+The VCAA is committed to ensuring that all VCE students are treated fairly and equitably, whether they study for the November examination timetable or the June examination timetable.
 This is achieved by:

 - developing June examinations that are compared with the previous November examinations to make sure they are of the same standard and difficulty

-- having an additional equating process that makes sure scores for the June examinations are equivalent to the scores from the previous November examinations.
+- having an additional equating process that ensures scores for the June examinations are equivalent to those from the previous November examinations.

-Schools and providers may deliver VCE Vocational Major (VM) studies flexibly by:
+Schools and providers may deliver VCE VM studies flexibly by:

 - delivering a single VCE VM unit across more than one semester